hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 mvn spring-boot:run
 ```

-The application will start, will connect to the database, will retrieve employee #123, and will display its name:
+The application will start, will connect to the database, will retrieve employee #123, and will display their name:

 ```bash
 [ Starting example ]